 Most students seek out online tutors for learning a foreign language (including English), with test preparation and reading/ writing skills as a close second.
-These reflect skills that students cannot find support for within their peer group or social circles.
-There are a lot of different guidance websites, all claiming to offer a premium service, which can make it difficult to know which one to choose.
+These reflect skills that students cannot find support within their peer group or social circles.
+Many different guidance websites claim to offer a premium service, making it difficult to know which one to choose.

 This MyTutor.co.uk review will give you a comprehensive, expert breakdown of the online tutoring website MyTutor UK.
-There are five criteria that need to be considered when evaluating an online tuition service, they are as follows:
+Five criteria need to be considered when evaluating an online tuition service, they are as follows:

-- Curriculum: How many subjects does the site offer and how many syllabuses do they cover for each subject?
+- Curriculum: How many subjects the site offers, and how many syllabuses do they cover for each subject?

 MyTutor UK Overview